ESG-KOR/esg_kor_sample/README.md

 # esg_kor_sample
-This repository is for sharing samples of ESG-KOR datasets.
+This repository is a temporary place to share samples of ESG-KOR datasets.